Adorjani2/move-resize/README.md

   - exit

 ## Config file
 creates or reads a file named ".move_resize" at the exes location, saves the filters there
+if you don't need to add title filters then there is no need to write it by hand, you can just add exclude filters from the systray menu
 ### [settings]
-TODO
+TODO: currently unused
 ### [exclude]
 each line after this section is a window filter
 lines must start with an 'e' or 't' character then a space